AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 {sample}CS\_Interactivity\_03{sample}

-This way of hovering, when a couple of points are hovered simultaneously, is a multi-hover mode.
-Now let's look at the single-hovering mode ("byX").
+This way of hovering, when the hover state is enabled for a couple of points simultaneously, is a multi-hover mode.
+Now let's look at the single-hover mode ("byX").

 ##### byX